 Introduction to Talking Pediatrics podcast, a clinical pediatric podcast by Children’s Minnesota

 Dr. Angela Kade Goepferd, Chief Education Officer at Children’s Minnesota and host of Talking Pediatrics introduces our new clinical podcast and gives a sneak preview into what you can expect as we partner with you in the care of your pediatric patients.

 Meet the hosts, part 1

-What should we talk about?
+What should we DISCUSS?

-in your clinical practice so that we can continue to partner with you in caring for the most amazing people on Earth — kids!
+in your clinical practice so that we can continue to partner with you in caring for kids!